Euan Morton

-Euan Douglas George Morton (born Iain Middleton on 13 August 1977) is a Scottish actor and singer.
-He is best known for his role as Boy George in the musical Taboo, receiving nominations for the Laurence Olivier Award and Tony Award for his performance.
-He is currently playing the role of King George in the musical Hamilton on Broadway and has been doing so since July 2017.
+Euan Morton (born Iain Douglas George Middleton; 13 August 1977) is a Scottish actor and singer from Falkirk, Scotland.
+He is best known for his Tony Award-nominated role as Boy George in the musical Taboo, and for his record-breaking six-year tenure as King George in Hamilton on Broadway from July 2017 to 10 September 2023, becoming the longest-running actor in the role in the musical's Broadway history.
+Morton is also an Audie Award winner for audiobook narration, winning for Crimson Lake (2019) and receiving multiple nominations, including The Devil's Half Mile (2019) and Dooku: Jedi Lost (2020).

 Early life

-Morton was born in Bo'ness, Scotland.
+Morton was born in Falkirk.
 He began acting in his local children's theatre.
 After graduating from Mountview Academy of Theatre Arts in London, Morton worked for Profit Share Theatre and for film and television in the UK.

 Career

 Stage career

 Morton appeared in The Silent Treatment at the Finborough Theatre, London, in 2001.
-Immediately following, he played the role of Boy George in the West End musical Taboo in 2002, and also played the role on Broadway in 2003.
+He then played the role of Boy George in the musical Taboo in the West End in 2002, and on Broadway in 2003.
+He was nominated for a Laurence Olivier Award in the UK, and a Tony Award, Drama Desk Award, Outer Critics Circle Award and Drama League Award, and received a Theatre World Award in the US, for his performance in the role of Boy George.

-He received a Whatsonstage and a Laurence Olivier Award nomination for the role of Boy George in the UK and earned Tony Award, Drama Desk Award, Outer Critics Circle and Drama League Award nominations, as well as the Theatre World Award (for Outstanding Broadway Debut) in the US.
-He played the role of Ligniere in the play "Cyrano de Bergerac" from 12 October 2007 to 6 January 2008 on Broadway at the Richard Rodgers Theatre.
+He played the role of Ligniere in the play "Cyrano de Bergerac" from October 2007 to January 2008 on Broadway at the Richard Rodgers Theatre.
 Morton performed in the musical revue Sondheim on Sondheim, conceived and directed by James Lapine in 2010, which premiered on Broadway at Studio 54 and was presented by the Roundabout Theatre.